• Skip to primary navigation

 What is Farro?

-Farro is a whole grain wheat that is high in protein and fiber.
-It is very similar in texture to barley - a slight chew and nutty flavor profile.
+Farro is a whole grain wheat that is very similar in texture to barley - a slight chew and nutty flavor profile.
 The two can be used interchangeably.

 The word Farro refers to three specific sizes of grain that also includes name variations: einkorn, emmer and spelt.
 Most farro sold here in the US is emmer.
 It's a popular grain in the Middle East and throughout the Mediterranean.
 It's lovely in soups, salads.